-- o Know and apply grade-level phonics and word analysis skills in decoding words. - Demonstrate basic knowledge of one-to-one letter-sound correspondences by producing the primary sound or many of the most frequent sounds for each consonant. - Associate the long and short sounds with common spellings (graphemes) for the five major vowels. - Read common high-frequency words by sight (e.g., the, of, to, you, she, my, is, are, do, does). - Distinguish between similarly spelled words by identifying the sounds of the letters that differ.
+- o Know and apply grade-level phonics and word analysis skills in decoding words. - Demonstrate basic knowledge of one-to-one letter-sound correspondences by producing the primary sound or many of the most frequent sounds for each consonant. - Associate the long and short sounds with common spellings (graphemes) for the five major vowels.

+Read common high-frequency words by sight (e.g., the, of, to, you, she, my, is, are, do, o Read emergent-reader texts with purpose and understanding.

+Distinguish between similarly spelled words by identifying the sounds of the letters that differ.